Resources

 Mental illness is common.
 In a given year:

-• nearly one in five (19 percent) U.S. adults experience some form of mental illness
+• nearly one in five (19%) U.S. adults experience some form of mental illness

-• one in 12 (8.5 percent) has a diagnosable substance use disorder
+• one in 12 (8.5 %) has a diagnosable substance use disorder

 Mental illness is treatable.
 The vast majority of individuals with mental illness continue to function in their daily lives.